Ellie Drennan

 Eloise Suzanne Drennan (born 28 October 1998) is an Australian pop singer-songwriter.
 She is the youngest winner of The Voice Australia, competing as a member of Team Jessie at the age of 16, in July–August 2015.
 She gained a large following from her YouTube covers.

 Drennan listed her inspirations as Adele, Matt Corby, Katy Perry and Angus & Julia Stone.
 Her debut album Close Your Eyes was released on 11 September 2015 via Universal Music Australia, which reached No. 14 on the ARIA Albums Chart.
 Her winning track, "Ghost", became her debut single, which reached No. 25 on the ARIA Singles Chart.
 She followed this with "Hard Love", which peaked in the top 50.
-In 2019, Ellie returned to the music scene with her first independent release, a single titled 'Taxi' released digitally and announced plans to release an EP in 2020.
+In 2019, Drennan returned to the music scene with her first independent release, a single titled "Taxi" released digitally.

 Early life

 Drennan was born in 1998 in the Central Coast, New South Wales and went to St Josephs Catholic College, East Gosford.